On this page you will find key information on the following:

-- Monitoring levels of pollutants considered harmful to health
+- Monitoring levels of outdoor pollutants considered harmful to health.

 Air quality monitoring station

-- Don’t over rev the engine, particularly when starting your vehicle
+- Don’t over rev your engine, particularly when starting the vehicle

 - Don’t sit and wait for the car to warm up, drive off as soon as possible

-- If you are buying a new car explore an electric, hybrid or LPG model (to save on your road tax too).
+- If you're buying a new car, explore an electric, hybrid or LPG model (to save on road tax too).
 Petrol cars are less polluting than diesel models